MaybeLance/Data-Analysis-for-Carboard-Development/README.md

 - The program now currently runs not more than 1.9 seconds in my computer.
 - In the past it has been known to run more than 60 seconds but not more than 80 seconds.
 - As of January 29: New statistical tests have been included.
+- As of January 30: New sample data have been included.

 Note: I am open for any changes and suggestions.
 Questions regarding the program are very welcome.